-The Yukon weighed around 60 pounds, while this thing just 8, so it’s going to be very easy to carry.
+The Bonfire weighed around 60 pounds, while this thing just 8, so it’s going to be very easy to carry.
 Not only that, this fire pit is foldable, which makes it exceptionally storage-efficient and easy to transport.

 The key design feature of this fire pit is its steel mesh bottom.
 It’s fine enough to allow cold air to flow up into the fire, but it doesn’t allow ash and soot to fall through even when being extinguished with water.
-As a result, you get reduced smoke production, just like in the Yukon fire pit.
+As a result, you get reduced smoke production, just like in the Bonfire fire pit.

 The manufacturer of this fire pit also includes a heat shield that is intended to be installed below the fire pit to protect the ground from heat damage.
 With that being said, no spark screens are included, so you will need to get one yourself.

-What this thing doesn’t have unlike the Yukon fire pit is the sleek design – this fire pit sure is compact and lightweight, but it may not be the best if you care about style.
+What this thing doesn’t have unlike the Bonfire fire pit is the sleek design – this fire pit sure is compact and lightweight, but it may not be the best if you care about style.

 - Exceptionally compact and lightweight.